MastersMasterM/Watermark-Detection/README.md

 # Watermark-detection
-Creating a model to classifies images into two groups;
+Creating a model with Tensorflow to classifies images into two groups;
 1)With watermark
 2)Without watermark
 This was a question from digikala-datascience cup